dmcardle/nmcardle.com/cv/cv.md

 phone: (315) 317-6220

 dan-abstract: |
-    A generalist software engineer with 8+ years' experience in security, systems software, and cryptography, I enjoy finding security vulnerabilities in low-level code by writing fuzzers, performing static analysis, and manual inspection.
+    A generalist software engineer with 10+ years' experience in security and privacy, I enjoy bug-hunting in low-level code and contributing to open-source software.
-    Recently, I developed infrastructure that enabled JTAG-based end-to-end hardware verification of OpenTitan, an open-source silicon root-of-trust chip.
+    Recently, I've developed private advertising technology in Chrome while working in Google's [Privacy Sandbox](https://privacysandbox.com).
+    Prior to that, I wrote bare-metal C for [OpenTitan](https://opentitan.org/) and developed novel e2e testing infrastructure.
     I've contributed to IETF specifications in the TLS and DNS spaces by developing prototypes of draft revisions, which supported the evaluation of their feasibility and correctness.
     In the defense arena, I developed a PoC that generates VMs with unique calling conventions by modifying LLVM's X86 codegen and FreeBSD's kernel and userspace.